jamie-thompson-1024/JavaSnake/README.md

 # JavaSnake

-Basic Snake game made in Java with swing
+Basic Snake game made in Java with JavaFx